 Extension File Description .adc Analysis Design Constraint Contains timing constraints to use for stand-alone timing analysis.
 Constraints in this file are used only for timing analysis and do not change the result files from synthesis.
-Constraints in the .adc file are applied in addition to .fdc constraints used during synthesis.
-Therefore, .adc constraints affect timing results only if there are no conflicts with .fdc constraints.
+Constraints in the adc file are applied in addition to sdc constraints used during synthesis.
+Therefore, adc constraints affect timing results only if there are no conflicts with sdc constraints.
 You can forward annotate adc constraints to your vendor constraint file without rerunning synthesis.
-See Using Analysis Design Constraints, on page 280 of the User Guide for details. .fdc Synopsys FPGA Design Constraint Create FPGA timing and design constraints with SCOPE.
+See Using Analysis Design Constraints, on page 288 of the User Guide for details. .fdc Synopsys FPGA Design Constraint Create FPGA timing and design constraints with SCOPE.
 You can run the sdc2fdc utility to translate legacy FPGA timing constraints (SDC) to Synopsys FPGA timing constraints (FDC).
-For details, see sdc2fdc, on page 64. .ini Configuration and Initialization Governs the behavior of the synthesis tool.
+For details, see the sdc2fdc, on page 57. .ini Configuration and Initialization Governs the behavior of the synthesis tool.
 You normally do not need to edit this file.
 For example, use the HDL Analyst Options dialog box, instead, to customize behavior.
-See HDL Analyst Options Command, on page 297.
-On the Windows 7 platforms, the .ini file is in the C:\Users\ userName \AppData\Roaming\Synplicity directory, and on the Windows XP platforms, the .ini file is in the C:\Documents and Settings\ userName \Application Data\Synplicity directory.
-On Linux workstations, the .ini file is in the following directory:(~/.synplicity, where ~ is your home directory, which can be set with the environment variable \$HOME). .prj Project Contains all the information required to complete a design.
-It is in Tcl format, and contains references to source files, compilation, mapping, and optimization switches, specifications for target technology and other runtime options.

-Extension File Description .sdc Constraint Contains the timing constraints (clock parameters, I/O delays, and timing exceptions) in Tcl format.
+See HDL Analyst Options Command, on page 305.
+On the Windows 7 platforms, the ini file is in the C:\Users\ userName \AppData\Roaming\Synplicity directory On Linux workstations, the ini file is in the following directory: (~/.Synplicity, where ~ is your home directory, which can be set with the environment variable \$HOME). .prj Project Contains all the information required to complete a design.
+It is in Tcl format, and contains references to source files, compilation, mapping, and optimization switches, specifications for target technology and other runtime options. .sdc Constraint Contains the timing constraints (clock parameters, I/O delays, and timing exceptions) in Tcl format.
 You can either create this file manually or generate it by entering constraints in the SCOPE window.

-For more information about creating the .sdc file, see SCOPE Tabs, on page 165. .sv Source files (Verilog) Design source files in SystemVerilog format.
+Extension File Description .sv Source files (Verilog) Design source files in SystemVerilog format.
 The sv source file is added to the Verilog directory in the Project view.
-For more information about the Verilog and SystemVerilog languages, and the synthesis commands and attributes you can include, see Verilog, on page 251, Chapter 8, Verilog Language Support, and Chapter 9, SystemVerilog Language Support.
-For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 45 of the User Guide. .vhd Source files (VHDL) Design source files in VHDL format.
-See VHDL, on page 250 and Chapter 10, VHDL Language Support for details.
-For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 45 of the User Guide. .v Source files (Verilog) Design source files in Verilog format.
-For more information about the Verilog language, and the synthesis commands and attributes you can include, see Verilog, on page 251, Chapter 8, Verilog Language Support, and Chapter 9, SystemVerilog Language Support.
-For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 45 of the User Guide.
+For more information about the Verilog and SystemVerilog languages, and the synthesis commands and attributes you can include, see Verilog, on page 252, Chapter 8, Verilog Language Support, and Chapter 9, SystemVerilog Language Support.
+For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 43 of the User Guide. .vhd Source files (VHDL) Design source files in VHDL format.
+See VHDL, on page 252 and Chapter 10, VHDL Language Support for details.
+For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 43 of the User Guide. .v Source files (Verilog) Design source files in Verilog format.
+For more information about the Verilog language, and the synthesis commands and attributes you can include, see Verilog, on page 252, Chapter 8, Verilog Language Support, and Chapter 9, SystemVerilog Language Support.
+For information about using VHDL and Verilog files together in a design, see Using Mixed Language Source Files, on page 43 of the User Guide.